fabremx/react-course-materials/RenderProps/README.md

 };
 ```

-We don't want that `Layout` handle the logic to display or not children
+We don't want that `Layout` handle the logic to display or not children.
-This is also broke the SOLID "Open-close principle"
+This also break the "Open-close principle".

-#### Solution
+#### 🔑 Solution

-Pass children component as children

 ```js
 <Layout>